Joseph M. Puthussery: Early life

-Joseph M. Puthussery was born on April 28, 1959 in Kallooppara, Pathanamthitta district of Kerala as the son of Mamman and Mariamma.
+Joseph M. Puthussery was born on April 28, 1959, in Kallooppara, Pathanamthitta district of Kerala as the son of Mamman and Mariamma.
 He entered politics as a student through Kerala Students Congress (K.S.C), the students' wing of Kerala Congress.
 He served as school unit secretary, vice president, All Kerala Balajana Sakhyam, State General Secretary and President, KSC; General Secretary, Kerala Youth Front and KTUC State Committee.
 He was a member, KSRTC Director Board, KSEB Consultative Committee, MG University Senate.

 Career

 Following university, he was on Southern Railway Consultative Committee, District Sports Council, Pathanamthitta, Malankara Orthodox Church Managing Committee, MOC's Colleges Governing Body; Was Office Bearer, Transport Driver's Union; Electricity Board Executive Employees Union, Assistant Engineers Association, Coconut Development Corporation Staff Union.

 He serves as General Secretary and Official Spokesman of Kerala Congress (M); Chairman, Mallappally Public Stadium Society.
 Was Secretary and Chief Whip of Kerala Congress (M) Parliamentary Party; Member, UDF State Co-ordination Committee.

-Since 2017 a column entitled 'Veenduvicharam' is being written in a Malayalam Daily.Six books 'Veenduvicharam', 'Vimarsam', 'Kalam Kannadi Nokkunnu', 'Paksham Janapaksham','Vox Populi'and 'Democrisis' have been published.
+Since 2017 a column entitled 'Veenduvicharam' is being written in a Malayalam Daily.Seven books 'Veenduvicharam', 'Vimarsam', 'Kalam Kannadi Nokkunnu', 'Paksham Janapaksham','Vox Populi', 'Democrisis' and 'Kandum Kettum Nadannum Paranjum...' have been published.

 He was the General Secretary of the Kerala Congress (M) and after the death of K. M. Mani, he left the party and joined the Joseph faction of the Kerala Congress in protest against the decision of Jose faction of Kerala Congress (M) to join the Left Democratic Front.